Ronaldo Cunha Lima

 Ronaldo Cunha Lima (18 March 1936 – 7 July 2012) was a Brazilian poet and politician.
-He served as the Governor of Paraíba from 1991 to 1994.
+He served as the governor of Paraíba from 1991 to 1994.

 Early life

-Cunha Lima was born on 18 March 1936, in Guarabira, Brazil.
-He moved with his family to the city of Campina Grande, in Brazil's northeast, when he was young.
-He received a legal from the Federal University of Paraíba, serving as Vice President of a political, student organization called Centro Estudantil Campinense while attending the university.
+Cunha Lima was born on 18 March 1936, in Guarabira, Paraíba.
+He moved with his family to the city of Campina Grande, the second most populous city in Paraíba, when he was young.
+He received a legal studies degree from the Federal University of Paraíba, serving as Vice President of a political, student organization called Centro Estudantil Campinense while attending the university.

 Political career

+Assassination attempt on Tarcísio Burity

-A notorious incident occurred while Cunha Lima was Governor, following an incident where former Governor Tarcísio Burity accused Cunha Lima's son Cássio Cunha Lima of corruption with respect to siphoning off money to be used for drought relief.
-On 5 November 1993, Governor Cunha Lima entered the Gulliver Restaurant in João Pessoa and shot his predecessor, former Governor Burity, twice while Burity was eating.
+A notorious incident occurred while Cunha Lima was governor, following an incident where former governor Tarcísio Burity accused Cunha Lima's son Cássio Cunha Lima of corruption with respect to siphoning off money to be used for drought relief.
+On 5 November 1993, Governor Cunha Lima entered the Gulliver Restaurant in João Pessoa and shot his predecessor, former governor Burity, twice while Burity was eating.
 Burity spent days in a coma, but eventually recovered.
 After hours of being jailed, Cunha Lima was greeted on his balcony by a large crowd of fans that supported him defending his family's honor.
 A few days after the shooting, the city council of Campina Grande presented Cunha Lima with a medal of merit.